chargeprice/chargeprice-api-docs/guides/integrate_charge_prices.md

 # Integrate Charge Prices into your Application

-## Steps

-### 1. Contact Chargeprice

-Please contact contact@chargeprice.net and tell us about your application!
-We provide you with an API-Key then.

-### 2. Integrate the POI Provider of your choice

-At the moment the following POI (Charging Station Providers) APIs are supported as data adapters for the Chargeprice API:
+At the moment the following POI (Charging Station) Provider APIs are supported as data adapters for the Charge Prices API:

 * [GoingElectric.de](https://www.goingelectric.de/stromtankstellen/api/)
 * [OpenChargeMap.org](https://openchargemap.org/site/develop#api) (Beta)
+* [Chargeprice](/api/v1/charging_stations/index.md): At the moment only contains data for the following countries: FR, NL, BE, LU, GB, ES, HR, SI.

-Chargeprice doesn't provide an API to fetch POIs (yet).
-You **need** to integrate one of the above data sources to use the Chargeprice API and fetch prices.
+You **need** to integrate at least one of the above data sources to use the Chargeprice API and fetch prices.

-Get familiar with your chosen API before you continue with the next step.
+Get familiar with your chosen API(s) before you continue with the next step.

-### 3. Map POI API with Chargeprice API
+### Map POI API with Chargeprice API

 Here you can find the interface documention of the [Charge Prices API](../api/v1/charge_prices/index.md) of Chargeprice.